Ultimate Guide to Drawing Ears

 7. Ear canal

-Shape, placement and angles:
+Ear shape, placement and angles:

-What does change is the perspective from which you are looking at the image.
+The only thing that changes is the perspective from which you are looking at the image.
 Therefore, let us not forget how ears are viewed from other angles.

 My advice is to soak in the styles that you like the best and look closely at how your favourite artists draw ears.
 Some of them even change the pattern of the ear, like an X or a 6!